cameraui/docs/cameras/live-view.md

 - **Mute / unmute** for cameras with audio.
 - **Two-way talk** to speak through the camera (see below).
 - **Fullscreen** and **Picture-in-Picture** to pop the video into a floating window.
 - **Digital zoom** by scrolling or pinching, up to 5×, with a minimap.
 Drag to pan when zoomed in.
+The crop holds while you scrub the timeline, until you double-click the picture or zoom back out.
 - **Quality** switches the source resolution (**High**, **Mid**, or **Low Resolution**).
 - **Open camera** opens the full camera page with recordings and the timeline.